Short-Term Disability for Maternity Leave: What Expecting Moms Need to Know

 8 Critical Questions to Answer Before Your Due Date

 1. Are you eligible?
-Check in with your HR or insurance provider to make sure you're covered.
-If not, find out if you can still enroll or if you have any options.
+Check with your HR department or insurance provider to confirm you're covered.
+If not, find out if you can still enroll or if you have other options.

-1. How many weeks are you covered for?
-Most plans offer 6 weeks for a vaginal delivery and 8 for a C-section, but this can vary.
+2. How many weeks are you covered for?
+Most plans offer 6 weeks for a vaginal delivery and 8 for a C-section, but this varies.

-1. Does your plan have a cap?
-Many policies have a weekly or monthly max, so even if your policy offers 60, 80, or 100% of your salary, you may hit the max well before that.
+4. Does your plan have a cap?
+Many policies have a weekly or monthly maximum, so even if your policy offers 60%, 80%, or 100% of your salary, you may hit the cap well before that.

-1. How do you file a claim?
-Find out what paperwork is required and when you can submit it.
-Get this squared away before your baby arrives.
-The last thing you want is to be calling HR from your hospital bed like Laura did!
+5. How do you file a claim?
+Find out what paperwork is required and when you can submit it — get this squared away before your baby arrives.
+The last thing you want is calling HR from your hospital bed.

-1. Is there a waiting period?
-Most policies don't kick in right away, so check how long it'll take before your first payment shows up.
-A one-week waiting period is most common, but we've seen two- and even four-week waiting periods.
+6. Is there a waiting period?
+Most policies don't kick in right away.
+A one-week waiting period is most common, but two- and even four-week waiting periods exist.

-1. How long can you receive benefits?
-It's usually 6 or 8 weeks depending on your delivery type, but if you have postpartum complications, you might qualify for a disability extension up to 12, 18, or 20 weeks or more and continue to get paid, as long as you have a certification from your doctor.
+7. How long can you receive benefits?
+It's usually 6 or 8 weeks depending on delivery type, but postpartum complications may qualify you for an extension up to 12, 18, or 20+ weeks with certification from your doctor.

-1. What about taxes?
-Make sure you talk to a tax advisor, but as a general guideline: if your employer pays the STD premium, your benefits are probably taxable.
-If you pay your monthly premium, they're usually not.
-And if you're splitting the premium between you and your employer, you only have to pay taxes on a portion of it.
+8. What about taxes?
+As a general guideline: if your employer pays the STD premium, your benefits are probably taxable.
+If you pay the premium yourself, they're usually not.
+If you're splitting the premium, you only pay taxes on a portion.
+Talk to a tax advisor about your specific situation.

 Understanding Your Benefit Amount and Payment Structure

-When you apply for short-term disability, the benefit amount you receive from employer-sponsored plans typically ranges from 40% to 100% of your pre-disability wages.
+When you apply for short-term disability, benefit amounts from employer-sponsored plans typically range from 40% to 100% of your pre-disability wages.
 But here's where it gets tricky: many policies have a weekly or monthly maximum cap.

 • Your salary before disability